dorkamotorka/ebpf-labs/labs/advanced-course/portable-ebpf-programs-46216e54/index.md

 In short, the `BPF_CORE_*` family of helpers enables relocatable reads of kernel structs.

-So if a certain struct field (like filename in the example) sits at a different offset in another OS or kernel version, these helpers can still locate and read it correctly.
+So if a certain struct field (like `filename` in the example) sits at a different offset in another kernel version, these helpers can still locate and read it correctly.

 ::details-box
 ---
 :summary: More information about the `BPF_CORE_*` family of helpers
 ---

-All `BPF_CORE_*` helpers let your eBPF program read fields from kernel (or user) structs in a way that survives kernel changes (renames, field reordering, different offsets) using BTF-based CO-RE relocations:
+All `BPF_CORE_*` helpers let your eBPF program read fields from kernel structs in a way that survives kernel changes (renames, field reordering, different offsets) using BTF-based CO-RE relocations:

-- `BPF_CORE_READ(src, field, [nested_field, ...])` - Reads the value of a (possibly nested) field from a kernel struct and on failure returns a zero value, which is not that ideal, since you can’t distinguish “real zero read” from “failed read”.
+- `BPF_CORE_READ(src, field, [nested_field, ...])` &rarr; Reads the value of a (possibly nested) field from a kernel struct and on failure returns a zero value, which is not that ideal, since you can’t distinguish “real zero read” from “failed read”.
-- `BPF_CORE_READ_INTO(&dst, src, field, [nested_field, ...])` - Reads into `dst` and returns a zero value on success and a negative value on error.
+- `BPF_CORE_READ_INTO(&dst, src, field, [nested_field, ...])` &rarr; Reads into `dst` and returns a zero value on success and a negative value on error.
-- `BPF_CORE_READ_USER` / `BPF_CORE_READ_USER_INTO` - Same as above, but for user-memory pointers.
+- `BPF_CORE_READ_USER` / `BPF_CORE_READ_USER_INTO` &rarr; Same as above, but for user-memory pointers.
 - and others..

-You'll also see developers using `bpf_core_read()` or similar lower-case helpers — these are low-level functions that copy bytes from a relocatable address into a buffer and return an error code.
+You'll also see developers using `bpf_core_read()` or similar lower-case helpers.

+These are low-level functions that copy bytes from a relocatable address into a buffer and return an error code.
 In contrast, `BPF_CORE_READ()` is a macro built on top that automatically follows pointer chains and applies CO-RE relocations, making it especially convenient for accessing nested kernel structs.
 ```c
 struct task_struct *task = bpf_get_current_task();